cakehonolulu/cakehonolulu.github.io/content/linux-for-jaguar.md

 ![boot](https://cakehonolulu.github.io/images/linux_jaguar/boot.png)
 </div>

-In contrast with `linuxmd`, we don't have special cartridge mappers (`SSF2`, which gives an extra 4MBs of RAM on the MegaDruve) so I couldn't really justify (Memory-wise) adding any bootloader (`u-boot`, for instance) so I basically went with the approach I documented on the blog (Of basically doing `jmp _linux`).
+In contrast with `linuxmd`, we don't have special cartridge mappers (`SSF2`, which gives an extra 4MBs of RAM on the MegaDrive) so I couldn't really justify (Memory-wise) adding any bootloader (`u-boot`, for instance) so I basically went with the approach I documented on the blog (Of basically doing `jmp _linux`).

 ## Misc. config. files if anyone wants to try